 CURRENCY & FINANCIAL TRANSACTIONS

 Cuba operates as a dual currency system.
 Cuban convertible peso (CUC$) is the currency which you will exchange and use in Cuba.
 CUC$ come in the following denominations: 1, 3, 5, 10, 20, 50, and 100.
 Please note that CUC$ 1 comes in both a coin and paper money configuration.
 There is a second currency, the Cuban peso, also called moneda nacional or CUP which is used only by Cuban citizens.

 Can I exchange money in Cuba?

 Yes.
 Once in Cuba, the port, some hotels, banks, and CADECA bureaus (Cuban government exchange bureaus) can exchange currency (U.S. and Canadian dollars, Euros, British pounds, etc.) for a fee.
-Non-U.S. currencies such as Euros and Canadian dollars usually have a more favorable exchange rate than the U.S. dollar.
+Non-U.S. currencies such as Euros and Canadian dollars usually have a more favourable exchange rate than the U.S. dollar.
 Be sure to have proper ID (passport) on hand.
 Do not accept offers to exchange currency with anyone who approaches you on the street.
 This is particularly applicable due to the dual currency system used in Cuba.

 The U.S. State Department advises that the export of CUCs is strictly prohibited, regardless of the amount.

 Are there entities with which I am restricted from engaging in financial transactions?